squirrelphp/queries/README.md

 $rowsAffected = $db->change('DELETE FROM `users_names` WHERE `userId`=?', [13]);
 ```

-The structured WHERE entries follow the same logic/rules as for structured SELECT and UPDATE queries.
+The structured WHERE entries follow the same logic/rules as in the structured SELECT queries and the `update` method.

 ### TRANSACTION